 Pasta Salad in Shades of the PEI Tartan

 National Tartan Day is celebrated each year on April 6th which coincides with the signing of the Scottish Declaration of Independence — the Declaration of Arbroath — in 1320.
 It is a day of observance to recognize and celebrate the Scottish heritage and the contributions of the Scots and their descendents to Canada’s history, development, and culture.
-Last year, I published a posting about Tartan Day and you can read about its origins here.
+You can read more about Tartan Day and its origins here.

 Tip Toe Through The Tulips Easter Tablesetting